 In order to pay tax on the goods you sell, you either have to be trading or make a capital gain.
 If you are trading you will be self-employed.

-If you are trading you may have to pay Income Tax and National Insurance Contributions (NICs) and VAT, and we will treat you as self-employed in that trade.
+If you are trading you may have to pay Income Tax, National Insurance Contributions and VAT, and HM Revenue & Customs (HMRC) will treat you as self-employed in that trade.

 But you are not trading if you:

 Even if you don't need to pay Income Tax you should still check if you need to pay other taxes or duties.